sourabbapusridhar/DevOps-Setup/instructions/calculator_conda_environment.md

 * Add a `.travis.yml` file on the top level of your repository to tell Travis CI what to do.
 This file informs Travis CI on how to build and test your software.
 In addition, this file can also be used to specify any dependencies you need to install before building or testing your software.
 Create a `.travis.yml` file in your repository with the following content:

 ```
-# Config file to run and test a simple "Calculator" program in an Anaconda virtual environment with Travis CI
+# Config file to run and test a simple "Calculator" program in an Anaconda virtual environment and report code coverage in Codecov with Travis CI

 language: python